 From a technical perspective, there’s not any major difference between the two types of tracking cookies.

 Both cookies contain the same pieces of information and can perform similar functions.
 The real difference between these two cookie types is how they’re created and used.
+We break it down in the table below.

 First-party data is the top priority for most marketers.